rpraka/Modular-Neural-Net-Numpy/README.md

 # Modular Neural Network Framework with Numpy
-A quick implementation of a basic modular neural network framework using numpy.
+A quick implementation of a basic modular neural network framework using only numpy.

 Derived from the architechture described by Rafay Khan here: https://towardsdatascience.com/nothing-but-numpy-understanding-creating-binary-classification-neural-networks-with-e746423c8d5c